rockezram/mahi2/README.md

-hii how are you
-hii akka how are you
+hii akk how are you